MarcoPittarello/iPastoralist/README.md

 ![esempio](image/datainput/Diapositiva1.JPG)

-  - Columns in GREEN are the Landolt indicator values for each species
+  - Columns in GREEN are the Landolt indicator values of each plant species
   - Column in BLUE contains the Index of Specific Quality (ISQ) for each species.
   - Column named Rxx are the vegetation survey codes